 Consider the following situation.
 What has just happened there?
 What would you advise Jeff to do?
 What tools can you use to turn such a situation around?

-The team, all members of it,are attending the planning session of the last iteration of the release.
+The team, all of its members, are attending the planning session of the last iteration of the release.
 It has been a rather stressful release, and Jeff, the Scrum Master, is trying to reflect to the team that your average velocity is 7 stories per sprint, and that committing to 12 stories will put the team in more stress and increased risk of getting enough scope done.

 It is a painful experience for Jeff.
 On one hand he cannot tell the team what to do.
 He is expected to manage without authority.
 And it doesn’t work.
 He feels frustrated.

 The meeting is about to close, and Jeff’s only consolation is that this six hour planning session will come to an end soon.